 To fundraise with minor gaming activities, clubs must declare with the Victorian Commission for Gambling and Liquor Regulation (VCGLR).

-Recently, we announced that clubs don’t have to register with Consumer Affairs Victoria if they receive less than $20,000 a year from their fundraising efforts – as part of the new fundraising exemption order.
+Clubs do not have to register with Consumer Affairs Victoria if they receive less than $20,000 a year from their fundraising efforts – as part of a fundraising exemption order.

 However, clubs still need to be declared with the Victorian Commission for Gambling and Liquor Regulation (VCGLR) if they hold fundraising activities, like raffles and bingo, that are based on chance.

 Being declared as a community or charitable organisation:

 Bowls Victoria met with the Education team at the VCGLR and learnt that regardless of how much money is raised, clubs must register with the VCGLR if their fundraising involves minor gaming activities.

 To be declared clubs must meet certain criteria: